 Centennial Olympic Park

 Food trucks and fireworks - what more could you want?
-Come out early and grab a spot to campout for the largest fireworks show in the Southeast.
-Gates open at 7 p.m., so you'll have time to enjoy your family cookout during the day before ending your 4th of July with a bang - lots of them!
-Fireworks are set to start at 9:45 p.m. and admission is free!
+Grab your tickets and camp out for the Largest fireworks show in the Southeast on July 1st.
+Gates open at 7 p.m., so you'll have time to enjoy your family cookout during the day before ending your celebrations with a bang!
+Fireworks are set to start at 9:45 p.m. and general admission is only $10.

 Home of the Brave(s)

 Celebrate America's birthday while enjoying America's favorite pastime!
-The Atlanta Braves will take on the Philadelphia Phillies during an Independence Day matchup.
+The Atlanta Braves will take on the Miami Marlins on July 1st and 2nd.
 Buy yourself some peanuts and cracker jacks as you root, root, root for the home team.
-Afterwards, stay late to enjoy a fantastic fireworks display right there in Suntrust Park.
-The ol' ballgame starts at 7:20, with all festivities ending at midnight.
+The ol' ballgame starts at 4:10pm on Saturday and 1:35pm on Sunday.

 Stone Mountain

 Every year, Stone Mountain Park puts together an amazing Fourth of July celebration worthy of all the rants and raves.
 It was voted "Best Place to See Fireworks in Atlanta" by the Atlanta-Journal Constitution, a "Must-See Fireworks Show" by USA Today, and one of Reader's Digests' picks for "America's Most Spectacular Fourth of July Fireworks."
-This year's event includes live entertainment like performances by Zuzu African Acrobats, their traditional Lasershow Spectacular, and a patriotic fireworks finale.
+This year's event includes a drone and laser show and a patriotic fireworks finale.
 The best part is that this experience is available before and beyond the Fourth of July.
-Buy attraction passes and see what all the hype is about from July 1-7!
+Buy attraction passes and see what all the hype is about from July 1-5!

 May the Fourth Be With You